lancesnider/math-boggle-2/README.md

 ## Development Notes

 This is actually v2.
-You can find a fully-functional version of [v1 here](https://github.com/lancesnider/math-boggle).
+You can find a fully functional version of [v1 here](https://github.com/lancesnider/math-boggle).
 I just wanted to try it again, but better.

 #### Differences between [v1](https://github.com/lancesnider/math-boggle) and v2:

 1. I won't be using `eval` to run the equations.
 Instead each operation will have its own function.
-2. I'll be using Flux archetecture so there isn't such a spiderweb of updating components.
+2. I'll be using Flux architecture so there isn't such a spider web of updating components.
-3. I'll run tests, specifically useing Enzyme.
+3. I'll run tests, specifically using Enzyme.